 Therapeutic laser reduces pain and enhances healing.

-The laser light is delivered through a noninvasive hand piece to treat the affected area.
+The laser light is delivered through a noninvasive handpiece to treat the affected area.
 Your pet may feel a gentle and soothing warmth.
 Most treatments take a matter of minutes.
-Treatments vary in time and frequency and can be used to enhance other treatments plans recommended by your veterinarian, such as post-surgery healing.
+Treatments vary in time and frequency and can be used to enhance other treatment plans recommended by your veterinarian, such as post-surgery healing.

 What types of conditions benefit from therapeutic laser?